mienaikoe/ziyu/Lore/Geography.md

 It is the seat of the Senate of Palinan, which is a seat of deliberation over issues that might send the entire planet into war, or might wipe one of them off the planet.
 The senate also decides laws for the entire planet, but naturally, these laws need to be unanimously passed.
 The only law that has been passed is the rights of consciousness, which forms a sort of religion amongst many in the world.

-**Holrag Province**
+**Holrag Republic**
-Holrag is located slightly inland - close to the deserts and mountains in the West, and is slightly isolated.
-Holrag is mostly a mining province, but they also produce some milled grains that can only be found in the mountains.
+Holrag is located slightly inland, upon the steppes close to the central desert and the Shaki/Seroa foothills.
+Holrag is mostly a mining and industry province, but they also produce some wild milled grains that can only be found on the steppe.
 The government of Holrag is hierarchical, but not nearly as much as Shaki's government.
 Holrag is divided into 96 nomadic clans, each of which are self-governed.
 Each clan shares in the labor and the wealth of the land.
 Installations such as farms and mines and engineering projects are locations where the clans travel to and from on their circular journey.

 The science and culture of the Holrag is based on tradition and proof.
 Whatever happened and worked for a great number of people a hundred years ago would still apply today.
 If an idea can be proven through close observation of several people then the research is scrutinized, and if approved, widely accepted by the clan.
-Most precincts are quick to adopt the findings of another clan quickly after it's approved by one.
+Most precincts are quick to adopt the findings of another clan after it's approved by one.

 **Ulukoma**
 Ulukoma is an anarchic prison island for Shaki, on an island in the darkness of Ulu, several miles Ulu-ward of Shaki Harbor.
 The island is covered with trees, and has largely gone unexplored because of its colder lands.
 It does, however, have food sources that seem to grow in the dark such as fish and kelp.